Infinitesimal Automorphisms of VB-groupoids and algebroids: Multiplicative derivations of trivial-core VB-groupoids and algebroids

-\begin{proposition} \quad \begin{definitionlist} \item Let $G$ be a Lie groupoid with Lie algebroid $A$, and let $E, C$ be representations of $G$ (hence of $A$).
+The proof of the following proposition is straightforward. \begin{proposition} \quad \begin{definitionlist} \item Let $G$ be a Lie groupoid with Lie algebroid $A$, and let $E, C$ be representations of $G$ (hence of $A$).
 The VB-algebroid of the trivial-core (resp.~full-core) VB-groupoid determined by $G$ and $E$ (resp.~$C$) is the trivial-core (resp.~full-core) VB-algebroid corresponding to $A$ and $E$ (resp.~$C$). \item Let $A$ be an integrable Lie algebroid with source simply connected integration $G$, and let $E, C$ be representations of $A$, hence of $G$.
-The trivial-core (resp.~full-core) VB-algebroid determined by $A$ and $E$ (resp.~$C$) is integrable and its source simply connected integration is the trivial-core (resp.~full-core) VB-groupoid determined by $G$ and $E$ (resp.~$C$). \end{definitionlist} \end{proposition} \begin{example} A VB-groupoid $(\Omega, E; G, M)$ (resp.~a VB-algebroid $(W, E; A, M)$) such that $\Omega$ (resp. $W$) is a line bundle over $G$ (resp.~$A$) is necessarily either trivial-core or full-core. \end{example}
+The trivial-core (resp.~full-core) VB-algebroid determined by $A$ and $E$ (resp.~$C$) is integrable and its source simply connected integration is the trivial-core (resp.~full-core) VB-groupoid determined by $G$ and $E$ (resp.~$C$). \end{definitionlist} \end{proposition}